sukantg/mocha-owasp/README.md

-This project uses javascript, mocha and chai to run E2E front end automation on the OWASP Juice shop\
+This project uses javascript, selenium, mocha and chai to run E2E front end automation on the OWASP Juice shop

 Install dependencie : \
 npm install